 ‘Twas Sometime Around Midnight on Christmas, in the Graveyard Near the House,

-TATE Nation was quiet, hopes for a gig this year doused.
+TATE Nation was quiet, hopes for an album this year doused.

 The stockings were hung by the chimney with care,

-In faith some new Airborne tunes soon would be there.
+In hope some new Airborne tunes soon would be there.

 Clad in a tour shirt, I dozed in my bed,